Probing Proton versus Electron Heating and Energization during Magnetic Reconnection: Simulation Model Setup

 The proton-to-electron mass ratio is varied from $25$ to $400$ to investigate the parameters that control the relative energy gain of the electrons and protons.
 The simulations are initialized with constant densities and pressures in a force-free current sheet with periodic boundary conditions.
+It has previously been shown that particle heating and energization is insensitive to the size of the simulation domain and therefore the periodic boundary conditions \citep{Arnold21,Yin24b}.
 Thus, $B = B_0 \tanh(y/w) \hat{x} + (B_0^2\,\text{sech}^2(y/w) + B_g^2)^{1/2} \, \hat{z}$ where $B_g$ is the asymptotic out-of-plane magnetic field (the guide field) and $w$ is the width of the current sheet, which is set to 0.005$L_0$.
 The initial total density of electrons ($n_e$) and protons ($n_i$) is normalized to unity, with particles comprising $25\%$ of the density ($n_{ep}$ for particle electrons and $n_{ip}$ for particle protons) and the remaining $75\%$ in the fluid component ($n_{ef}$ for fluid electrons and $n_{if}$ for fluid protons).
 In earlier simulations we showed that results of the simulations are insensitive to this fraction \citep{Yin24b}.
 The simulations are conducted on grids with a resolution of $2048 \times 1024$ grid points as shown in Table \ref{tab:initial_setting}.
 Each grid cell initially holds 100 particles per species.

 In our simulations, diffusion and hyperviscosity terms are included to ensure numerical stability while reducing any high-frequency noise arising at the grid scale.
 The diffusion coefficients, denoted as \(D_n\) for number density diffusion and \(D_p\) for pressure diffusion, are set to the values listed in Table \ref{tab:initial_setting}.
 A hyperviscosity \(\nu\) rather than a resistivity is included in the magnetic field evolution equation to facilitate reconnection while minimizing dissipation at large scales.
 It is applied as a fourth-order Laplacian term (\(\nabla^4\)) in the equation governing the evolution of the magnetic field.
 The same viscosity is included in the evolution equations for the fluid proton flux, fluid proton number density and fluid proton pressure.
 The effective Lundquist number \(S_\nu = C_A L_0^3 / \nu\) associated with the hyperviscosity is varied to change the effective system size (the ratio of the macro to the dissipation scale).
 The hyperviscosity coefficients, denoted as \(\nu_B\), \(\nu_{nv}\), \(\nu_n\), and \(\nu_p\), as well as $S_\nu$, are set to the values given in Table \ref{tab:initial_setting}.